gzu300/gzu300.github.io/_posts/2020-09-16-ThreeMusketeersPractice.md

 ---

 ### move example folder in WGBS_workflow project into current directory.
-### extract gene IDs and biotype (without quotes) and add it as extra columns. store the table as the new table
+### extract gene IDs from gene row add it as an extra column. store the table as the new table